lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 {code ruby,rspec_example_run_definition}

-For our purposes, we only need to consider a small part.
+For our purposes, we again only need to consider a small part.
 Once all the reporter and "around" block housekeeping has taken place, the essential core of the example is run:

 {code ruby,rspec_example_run_definition,10,17}